 The Indigenous Coffee Pickers

-You can see now how things may have gotten worse after independence from Spain.
-In the later colonial periods, “a good number of Indian villages managed to keep their communal and/or ejidal lands through the colonial period and into the first years of the Republic” (Durham, 40-43).
+In the later colonial period, “a good number of Indian villages managed to keep their communal and/or ejidal lands through the colonial period and into the first years of the Republic” (Durham, 40-43).
 Now, with all the land converted to coffee plantations, many indigenous groups were rendered landless peasants.
 As has been the case since the European conquest, native people were used as the labor force for producing commodities to be exported.

 Louise Hearst wrote about the “common practice among large planters to recruit extra workers by sending labor contractors into the bleak upper country where the Indians cannot regularly make a living.
 These contractors persuade the Indians to work on the coffee estates, and eventually they become so deeply indebted to their employers that they are virtually peons” (Hearst, 60).
 In certain provinces, entire indigenous populations are wholly dependent on the production of coffee for their survival, even to this day!